The 1990s brought major changes to both world politics and the soft drink industry.

 Though banished from store shelves, vestiges of Teem's decades-long legacy lingered on—loyal soda jerks continued offering it on tap at old-fashioned fountains into the 1990s, preserving for a dwindling clientele the soda now evanescing from public memory.

-Yet even as it reached new international apexes, its fountain flow began ebbing in established markets abroad.
+However, even as it reached new territories, its popularity declined in established markets.

 Though vanquished from its native shores, Teem retained devotees scattered across the globe even as the millennium dawned.